A stack of gluten-free chocolate chip cookies.

 Gluten-Free Chocolate Chip Cookies

 These gluten-free chocolate chip cookies are my absolute favorite cookies to bake and eat.
-Using the usual pantry staples, this recipe is just plain easy and gives you perfect, chewy chocolate chip cookies every time.
+They're crispy on the outside, chewy on the inside, and loaded with ooey-gooey chocolatey goodness in every bite.
+This recipe is just so easy and gives you perfect, chewy chocolate chip cookies every time!

 Ingredients